 Indigenous Initiatives at St. Mary’s University

 St. Mary’s University is located in the traditional territories of the Niitsitapi (Blackfoot) and the people of the Treaty 7 region in Southern Alberta, which includes the Siksika, the Piikuni, the Kainai, the Tsuut’ina and the Iyarhe Nakoda.
-We are situated on land where the Bow River meets the Elbow River, and that the traditional Blackfoot name of this place is Mohkinstsis which we now call the City of Calgary.
+We are situated on land where the Bow River meets the Elbow River, and the traditional Blackfoot name of this place is Mohkinstsis which we now call the City of Calgary.
 The City of Calgary is also home to Métis Nation of Alberta, Region 3.
 We have come together to collaborate.

 Director of Indigenous Initiatives